FeatureBaseDB/www/content/blog/pilosa-1-4-released.md

 [tracing](https://opentracing.io/) subsystem which probabilistically samples queries and provides detailed timing and metadata about each processing step.
-Manually disabling tracing and other sources of lock contention resulted in similar performance to what we acheived after implementing the worker pool.
+Manually disabling tracing and other sources of lock contention resulted in similar performance to what we achieved after implementing the worker pool.
 With the worker pool, however, we were able to re-enable important services like tracing without running into lock contention issues.